The resource hub · from the austin ai guy · est. 2026

 The hub isn't just files.
 It runs live.

-A monthly call where members put their stack on screen.
+A monthly stack-roast where members put their stack on screen.
+Group office hours once a month.
 A quiet group chat for the in-between.
-Group office hours twice a month.
 Plus the newsletter — that part's free.

 upcoming · members 4 on the calendar